ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-21-1.png" width="768" />

 Unsurprisingly, the ANOVA-based point estimates are the same for all patients.
-Yet the estimates for the ANCOVA model showed marked diversity among the patients.
+Yet the estimates for the ANCOVA model showed great diversity among the patients.
 As to the 95% CI’s, they were markedly wider when based on the sandwich standard errors, suggesting the Poisson models did not adequately account for the overdispersion in the data.
 Now look at the negative-binomial versions of the figure.

 ``` r
 # compute and wrangle